pran-7-5/eco_style/README.md

 How to process a dead body = remove the required organs and donate to organ banks, those who want to bury without the coffin and the cement block they used to build on it,  let them do that, they have free will. (or the enemies will pee on it after getting drunk)
 But the best way is to put the bodies in a solar powered shredder and mix it with desert sand to manufacture organic manure for agriculture.
 (No, I am not cruel yet)

-Ban Christmas tree, Halloween pumpkin.(This is madness, I mean few leaves enough but not the whole tree) Makar sun-kranti-mas(sanskrit) = [occasion marks the transition of the sun from constellation Sagittarius (dhanu) to Capricorn (makara)] kranti = transition(english), mas = month(english).
+Ban Christmas tree, Halloween pumpkin.(This is madness, I mean few leaves enough but not the whole tree)(This is pre christian tradition)

-Halo-eve
+Makar sun-kranti-mas(sanskrit) = [occasion marks the transition of the sun from constellation Sagittarius (dhanu) to Capricorn (makara)] kranti = transition(english), mas = month(english).

-Aluo(sanskrit) = light(english).
+Halo-eve(This is pre christian tradition) Aluo(sanskrit) = light(english).
 Dipa-balee(diwali)(sanskrit) = Prince Rama returned home after victory, rescuing his kidnapped wife.
 Rama = roma(Italy) = romance
 Dipa = butter lamp(english), balee(sanskrit) = sacrifice(english)